sathishwebdev/MakeUp-API/README.md

 - Brand , Product Name, Price and Description are displayed.
 Product Link append with image-Container

 ## Bugs
-- Description data contains html elements that affect the document html elements.
+- Description data contains html elements that affect the html elements and flow of read more button process.
 - Only Brand names are able to search.
 - Nav bar doesn't close automatically.
 - Search result delayed and in that delay time nothing can show.